PressCrew/infinity/dashboard/docs/config.md

 	directive_one = 1
 	directive_two = on
 	directive_three = "a string value"
+	directive_four[] = "array item 0"
+	directive_four[] = "array item 1"
+	directive_four[] = "array item 2"

 ### The Infinity Config File

 All of the configuration directives discussed in this document are set in Infinity's main ini file:

-	wp-content/themes/my-theme/config/infinity.ini
+	wp-content/themes/my-theme/engine/config/infinity.ini

-> Take a look at the infinity.sample.ini file located in the same directory to see complete working examples of all the configuration directives available to you.
+> Take a look at the infinity.example.ini file located in the same directory to see complete working examples of most of the configuration directives available to you.